jameshuynh/corn/README.md

 ## Prerequisites

-- PostgreSQL or MySQL if you choose to use a database.
+- PostgreSQL database (MySQL will be added later)
 - Go programming language, version 1.3.x or newer with go mod
 - Ensure `$GOPATH/bin` is in your `$PATH`.
 Example: `PATH=$PATH:$GOPATH/bin`